Yucheng-Zhang/cosmocl/README.md

 # cosmocl

-- Estimation of angular power spectrum with pseudo-Cl estimator.
-- Theoretical calculations of angular power spectrum.
+## estimate angular power spectra

+- source: `estcl.py`
+- estimator: `PyMaster` or `Healpy`
+- Each field has map and mask, which can be updated separately.
+- Mode coupling matrix can be saved to save time if masks not changed.

+---

+## theoretical angular calculation of power spectra

+- source: `theocl.py`